-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above or COMPASS reading score of 85 or above (b) Completion of College Literacy ENG 0004 with a grade of "C" or higher.
+Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above, Accuplacer reading score of 78 or above, or COMPASS reading score of 83 or above (b) Completion of READ 0033 with a grade of "C" or higher.
 Covers how economic systems operate, with much emphasis placed on the law of supply and demand, the creation of money, the banking system, fiscal management, and national income.
 This course is designed to increase awareness of current economic problems and encourage the student to analyze alternative solutions.